The League of Canadian Poets

 - Student Memberships

 For high school and post-secondary students to be part of the poetry community.
-Student members receive a subscription to the League's newsletter listing poetry news, members' news, with the latest contests, awards, and market information.
+Student members receive the League's online newsletter listing poetry news, members' news, with the latest contests, awards, and market information.
 Students are welcome to come to the League's Annual General Meeting, attend its events and readings, and share ideas and socialize with other members.